Wound Healing and Hyperbaric Medicine

 After performing a thorough exam of a new patient's wound, including taking photographs to track wound healing progress, the center's clinical staff becomes a partner with the patient's doctor.
 Through regular reports and phone calls, the center works with the patient's doctors and other experts in the program to develop a total approach to treatment and care.
 Evidence-based and best practice driven treatments mean patients do not undergo any treatment or progress to a new level of treatment until the need is clearly indicated.

-Patients may self-refer.
+Patients may self-refer, but appointments are required in advance.
 In most instances treatments are covered by Medicare, Medicaid and most insurance plans without requiring a referral.
-Download a referral form.

 Referral to the Wound Healing and Hyperbaric Medicine Center can be made when any of the following criteria apply: